Make misogyny a hate crime

 In 2018 we worked with Stella Creasy MP and won a national Law Commission review, which is the expert body responsible for reviewing the legal framework on hate crime protections.

-Just a few weeks after this, the Law Commission announced their intention to recommend the policy to change nationwide law [link to news story].
+Just a few weeks after this, the Law Commission announced their intention to recommend the policy to change nationwide law.

 The Mayors of London, Manchester, Liverpool and Sheffield have all come out in support of the campaign.
 Seven forces have now recognised either misogyny or gender as a hate crime.

 This is a crucial time to get involved as a public consultation is ongoing.
 We are launching a non-party political Misogyny Hate Crime Ambassador Scheme to build support for the campaign.